tatsuya/md-link/README.md

 ## Example

 The `md-link` command takes a URL as first argument, and generates the Markdown link text.
-It also copies the same text to your clipboard, so you can paste it by `Ctrl + V`.

 ```
 $ md-link https://github.com/
-The following text is copied to clipboard!
 [GitHub · Where software is built](https://github.com/)
 ```